Safravo Logosafravo.com

 activeReceiving events normally

-failing5 or more consecutive delivery failures — investigate immediately
+failing5+ consecutive failures — investigate immediately

 disabled25 consecutive failures — auto-disabled, manual re-enable required

+The failure counter resets to zero on any successful delivery.
 When an endpoint is auto-disabled, Safravo sends an email notification to the workspace owner.

 Re-enabling a disabled endpoint